Bitwig loves a good point release update, and its latest - which brings its eponymous DAW to version 3.3 - has just been released.

 The Grid is getting a number of other new and improved devices, too, including two new modulators (Vibrato and Ramp).
 Bitwig Studio 3.3 offers workflow improvements - free content scaling, for example, means that whatever you select in the timeline can be stretched directly by ALT-dragging the right-hand boundary (you can also type in a percentage using the Scale command).

 You can find out more about the 3.3 update on the Bitwig website.
-The plan is to release it in the fourth quarter of 2020, and it’ll be a free upgrade for everyone on an active upgrade plan.
-The beta version is available from today.
+It's available now as a free upgrade for everyone on an active upgrade plan.